lermana/nyc_dob_analysis/report.md

 The DoB's expense data was only available for 2002 - 2017 in the dataset that we chose to use, and so we restricted our plot to this time range.

-It is surprising to see that penalties imposed exceeded the total expense of DoB from 2009 to 2015, particularly so for 2010 and 2011, where penalties unpaid also exceeded the DoB's annual expenses.
+It is surprising to see that penalties imposed exceeded the total expense of the DoB from 2009 to 2015.
+For 2010 and 2011, penalties unpaid also exceeded the DoB's annual expenses.

-Given that, in 2009 the average delta between issue and hearing dates was around 200 days, most of the penalty imposed in 2010 were cases issued in 2009 or even earlier.
-Total DoB expense has increased since 2014 and total penalty started to drop two years later in 2016.
-However, the paid to imposed ratio since 2016 started to drop sharply, which is not a good sign on penalty collection.
-The City really need to improve its penalty collection process so that they could spend more money on law enforcement to end this infinite loop.
+The DoB's expenses have increased since 2014, during which time penalties imposed (in dollars) have oscillated, and were up only a small bit as of 2017, our most recent year.
+Unpaid penalties for 2017 are down from where they were a couple of years prior, but still tie out, proportionately, to 42% of the DoB's total annual expenses.

+The DoB could potentially get much more funding for itself, and therefore many more resources with which it could squash problematic activity, if it was better able to collect on outstanding payments.

 [^](#table-of-contents)
 ## Recommendations